lojikil/pastiche-npm-public/presentation.md

 ---

-# Registries: naming is magic
+# registries: naming is magic

 - like on GitHub, users can name things whatever they wany
 - this leads to fun bounty submissions: